fernandeslouro/xky-exercises/README.md

+This repo contains the exercises provided during the XKY course, with their respective solutions.

 Short description of the exercises:
  * A - Run a precompiled application on a board
  * B - Compile an application, move to TFTP server, see board output